00015775/CorrNet/README.md

 (**Update on 2025/01/28**) We release a demo for Continuous sign language recognition that supports multi-images and video inputs!
 You can watch the demo video to watch its effects, or deploy a demo locally to test its performance.

-(**Update on 2025/11/19**) We release a .md file to support inference and web demo on macOS upon Apple series.
+(**Update on 2025/11/28**) We release a .md file to support inference and web demo on macOS upon Apple series.
 Thanks to the efforts devoted by Zelin Dai!
 Details can be referred to [macOS_cn.md](https://github.com/hulianyuyy/CorrNet/blob/main/macOS_cn.md) in chinese and [macOS_en.md](https://github.com/hulianyuyy/CorrNet/blob/main/macOS_en.md) in English.
+A enhanced demo that can be run across Linux/Windows/macOS is released.
+Details can be referred to [Demo_multi_platforms_one_click.md](https://github.com/hulianyuyy/CorrNet/blob/main/Demo_multi_platforms_one_click.md)

 <!-- ![Demo video](https://github.com/hulianyuyy/CorrNet/blob/main/demo_hq.gif)